 The coach/sponsor, in cooperation with school administration, shall be responsible for deciding appropriate disciplinary actions.

-Any violations may be accompanied by, but are not restricted, to the following disciplinary actions:
+Any violations may be accompanied by, but are not restricted to, the following disciplinary actions:

 Disciplinary action will be taken only after the student has had the opportunity to answer charges of the violations, including the right to bring the student’s own witnesses, before the activity sponsor.